NGSchoolEU/website/content/gdpr_policy/_index.md

 This information is used to gather aggregated and anonymous statistics with a view to improving our services and to enhance your user experience.

-When you visit the this website, we will keep the browser history of your visit for a maximum of 13 months.
+When you visit this website, we will keep the browser history of your visit for a maximum of 2 months.
 This information will then be deleted.

-Should you wish to opt your data out of our anonymized, aggregated statistics, you can do so here.

 Read our cookies information for more information about the types of cookies this website uses.

 ## Social Media